 3. File your FAFSA and explore financial aid

 Have you filed your FAFSA?
 If not, please go to FAFSA.ed.gov.
 FAFSA stands for Free Application for Federal Student Aid and is your opportunity to receive help with college expenses.
 Beginning October 1, you may submit your FAFSA.
 Remember to include Greensboro College as a FAFSA recipient.
 Our school code is 002930.
 For more information about financial aid, visit www.greensboro.edu/financial-aid or email the financial aid office at firstname.lastname@example.org or 336.272.7102, ext.
 5217.

 4. Send in your deposit

 The only way to guarantee your spot in the upcoming class is to send in your deposit of $200.
-The deposit is due on May 1, but as soon as you know you want to attend Greensboro College please let us know by submitting your deposit.
-You may pay your deposit online through the Pride Page.
+The deposit is encouraged by May 1, but if you need more time, please contact us at email@example.com.
+You may log into your Pride Page and pay online at https://empowerweb.

 5. Register for PAWS orientation

 Offered three times during the summer, PAWS is an orientation program for incoming students and their families.
 This is an excellent opportunity for you to meet faculty, staff and new friends.
 You’ll also benefit from advising and finalizing your course schedule for the upcoming fall semester.
 You will meet other incoming first-year students and Pride Leaders (current students who will show you the ropes), and you will gain an overall feeling of comfort and confidence upon arriving for the fall semester.
 Dates this summer are: Friday, June 19, or Friday, July 10, or Friday, July 24.